ory/sdk/clients/client/dart/doc/ProjectApi.md

 Delete Enterprise SSO Organization

-Irrecoverably deletes an Enterprise SSO Organization in a project by its ID.
+Deprecated: use setProject or patchProjectWithRevision instead  Irrecoverably deletes an Enterprise SSO Organization in a project by its ID.

 ### Example
 ```dart